phil-opp/blog_os/blog/content/edition-2/posts/11-allocator-designs/index.md

 }
 ```

 The `new` function just initializes the `list_heads` array with empty nodes and creates an [`empty`] linked list allocator as `fallback_allocator`.
 The `EMPTY` constant is needed because to tell the Rust compiler that we want to initialize the array with a constant value.
-Initializing the array directly as `[None; BLOCK_SIZES.len()]` does not work because then the compiler requires that `Option<&'static mut ListNode>` implements the `Copy` trait, which is does not.
+Initializing the array directly as `[None; BLOCK_SIZES.len()]` does not work because then the compiler requires that `Option<&'static mut ListNode>` implements the `Copy` trait, which it does not.
 This is a current limitation of the Rust compiler, which might go away in the future.

 [`empty`]: https://docs.rs/linked_list_allocator/0.9.0/linked_list_allocator/struct.Heap.html#method.empty